 Beside roof impervious area, the other major impervious area for the proposed development will be the proposed road.
 Since contributing runoff from traffic area is not encouraged toward the porous pavement.
 This green infrastructure is not applied to RRv.
+Porous pavement will be considered at the proposed building driveways and parking lot next time lot 3 depending on their feasibility.

-Step 4: Water Quality Volume by Standard Stormwater Management Practice
+Step 54: Water Quality Volume by Standard Stormwater Management Practice